kTrzcinskii/neon/README.md

     - fog_cornell_box
     - all_effects
 - `output` is path to output file.
 This repo uses [image crate](https://docs.rs/image/latest/image/) for image handling and you can check supported file formats [here](https://docs.rs/image/latest/image/fn.save_buffer.html).
+- `samples_per_pixel` is `u32` representing how many rays are sampled per each pixel (the bigger the value the more accurate the final image).
+This argument is optional and each scene has its predefined default value.

 Example: